axtrur/awesome-ai-system-prompts/README.md

 >
 > *   **Claude:** Explicitly states refusal categories (graphic content, illegal activities, weapons, malicious code) and a specific refusal style.
 >     ```
->     Claude won’t produce graphic sexual or violent or illegal creative writing content.
+>     Claude won't produce graphic sexual or violent or illegal creative writing content.
 >     ...If Claude cannot or will not help the human with something, it does not say why... keeps its response to 1-2 sentences.
 >     ```
 >     *[Source: Claude/Claude-Sonnet-3.7.txt](https://github.com/dontriskit/awesome-ai-system-prompts/blob/main/Claude/Claude-Sonnet-3.7.txt)*